 Where Can and Can't You Vape Indoors in the UK?

-Considering vaping has been around for less than two decades, the industry has already seen a barrage of new laws and regulations introduced that continue to be in flux even today.
 While the prohibitions on age and strength now appear somewhat set, the rules around vaping indoors in the UK need to be clarified as they can be opaque, to say the least.
+Where can you vape indoors in this country?
 Let's clear up the matter once and for all.

 On 1st July 2007, the UK government brought a blanket smoking ban across the country.
 This included all public spaces and workplaces but, of course, did not cover people's homes.
 Fast-forward sixteen years later, and many assume that vaping falls into the same bracket.